 |We insure your claim so you never face any financial risk|

 |There is no requirement for passengers to attend court or be involved in legal proceedings|

 |You only have to pay our fees if your claim is successful|

 In this section we provide you with details on the following:

 On receipt of your instructions, we will write to the airline allowing it 21 days to pay the compensation you are entitled to.
 If we need any documentary evidence of your flight (boarding card, booking emails etc.), we will contact you.
 It is not possible for you to have more than one organisation acting on your behalf to claim your compensation.
 If you have already instructed anyone else, please contact us immediately.

-Your claim will be dealt with by our experienced team, and Richard Gilbert, Head of Litigation qualified for more than ten years as a Solicitor, will have responsibility for the overall supervision of your claim.
+Your claim will be dealt with by our experienced team, and Daniel Morris, Head of Litigation qualified for more than ten years as a Solicitor, will have responsibility for the overall supervision of your claim.

 We will claim the sum we mentioned to you when we write to you, but we will NOT claim any additional losses you may have suffered as a result of the problem with your flight.

 The service we provide